 If the Multi-Member LLC wants to be taxed as a Corporation instead, it needs to make a special election with the IRS.
 This election can be made when the LLC is formed or at any time in the future.

-The rare exception to this rule is when there is a Multi-Member LLC with 2 owners and one of the owners is a Disregarded Entity of the other owner.
+The rarer exception is when there is a Multi-Member LLC with 2 owners, and one of the owners is a Disregarded Entity of the other owner.

 Think of it like this:

-Bob already owns an LLC called Apples LLC, which he owns 100%.
-Bob then forms a new LLC with 2 Members called Oranges LLC.
+Shruti already owns a Single-Member LLC called Destiny Entertaining LLC.
+Shruti then forms a new LLC with 2 Members called Ganeshugar LLC.

-The 1st Member is Bob and he owns 50% of Oranges LLC.
-The 2nd Member is Apples LLC and Apples LLC owns the other 50% of Oranges LLC.
+The 1st Member of Ganeshugar LLC is Shruti, and she owns 50% of Ganeshugar LLC.
+The 2nd Member is Destiny Entertaining LLC and it owns the other 50% of Ganeshugar LLC.

-Because Apples LLC is treated as a Disregarded Entity, the IRS sees both of the owners (Shruti and Destiny Entertaining LLC) of Ganeshugar LLC as being the same person and therefore, Oranges LLC is treated as a Disregarded Entity instead of a Partnership, even though it is technically a Multi-Member LLC.
+Because Destiny Entertaining LLC is treated as a Disregarded Entity, the IRS sees both of the owners (Shruti and Destiny Entertaining LLC) of Ganeshugar LLC as being the same person.
+Therefore, Ganeshugar LLC is treated as a Disregarded Entity instead of a Partnership, even though it is technically a Multi-Member LLC.

-The fact that on rare occasion a Multi-Member LLC can be treated as a Disregarded Entity was confirmed by IRS Revenue Ruling 2004-77.
-Andrew Mitchel, an International Tax Attorney has made a helpful video which you can find on Youtube and is also embedded below:
+The fact that on rare occasions a Multi-Member LLC can be treated as a Disregarded Entity was confirmed by IRS Revenue Ruling 2004-77.
+Andrew Mitchel, an International Tax Attorney, has made a helpful video which you can find on Youtube and is also embedded below: